withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<PLATFORM>]`

 #### cacheResize="false"
-By default, to save space, Skyscraper resizes large pieces of artwork before adding them to the resource cache.
+By default, to save space, Steamscraper resizes large pieces of artwork before adding them to the resource cache.
 Setting this option to `"false"` will disable this and save the artwork files with their original resolution.
-Beware that Skyscraper converts all artwork resources to lossless PNG's when saving them.
+Beware that Steamscraper converts all artwork resources to lossless PNG's when saving them.
 High resolution images such as covers will take up a lot of space!
 So set this to `"false"` with caution.

 NOTE!
 This is not related to the artwork compositing that happens when generating a game list.
-This is *only* related to how Skyscraper handles artwork when adding it to the resource cache while gathering data from the scraping modules.
+This is *only* related to how Steamscraper handles artwork when adding it to the resource cache while gathering data from the scraping modules.

 To read about artwork compositing go [here](ARTWORK.md) instead.